We checked in with CJ, an expert stitcher and needlepoint teacher, and we asked her, "What are your three top needlepoint tips?"

 The same applies with the placement of waste knots.
 Try to place your waste knot within the color area you are stitching, or in a similar color area.

 If you toss all of your threads for a project into one bag, you'll end up with a nest.

 Threads thrown together can become abraded and worn-looking.
 Plus, lint from the fibers can rub off onto each other.

 Roughly treated fibers can affect the appearance of your project, making it look worn and soiled.

 Non-fuzzy threads, like Neon Rays, Fyre Werks and Silk Lamé, do not need to be separated by color as they don't transfer fibers to each other.
-But, softer threads like silk, cotton, wool, and silk/wool blends, or fuzzy threads like Fuzzy Stuff or Very Velvet, keep better when each color is placed in a separate bag.
+But, softer threads like wool, and silk/wool blends, or fuzzy threads like Fuzzy Stuff or Very Velvet, keep better when each color is placed in a separate bag or compartment.